Tel Dor: Hellenistic period

+Roman period

+In the early 40s CE, young men in Dor placed a statue of Emperor Claudius inside a Jewish synagogue, provoking a challenge to Jewish ownership of the space.
+Agrippa responded by appealing to Petronius, the legate of Syria, who ordered the statue's removal and reaffirmed Jewish rights to practice their customs freely under imperial decree.
+In the early phases of the Great Jewish Revolt against Rome (66–73 CE), Cestius Gallus held Jewish hostages in Dora, which was described as a city of Phoenice.

+Dor's decline seems to have started in the first century, despite evidence suggesting otherwise.
+Excavations have revealed numerous Roman-period structures, including a theater, public building, baths, and temples.
+Underwater surveys show artifacts spanning from the Herodian period to the mid-seventh century.
+Epigraphical evidence indicates a thriving urban life during the Roman era, with dedications to emperors and local officials.
+The town appears on the Tabula Peutingeriana, indicating its significance as a coastal station during the Roman period.
+A second-century papyrus also mentions it.
+Coins minted in Dora used a calendar beginning from its separation from the Jewish kingdom by Pompey in 63 BCE, with minting activities continuing into 212 CE.
+By Jerome's time (340s–420 CE), the town was reportedly deserted.

+Byzantine period

+During the Byzantine period, Dor remained an active settlement.
+Archaeological findings indicate a vibrant community with evidence of economic, religious, and administrative activities.
+The town served as a bishopric, with bishops documented in 449 (just a few decades after Jerome described it as deserted), and again in 518 and 553.
+The place is mentioned in two lists from the 6th century.
+Additionally, a Byzantine church discovered from this period was found to remain in use into the Islamic period.

 State of Israel

 A moshav south of Tel Dor is named "Dor" after the ancient city.

+The Palestinian victims of the 1948 Tantura massacre are buried in a mass grave under a car park for the nearby Tel Dor beach.

 Excavation history

 Tel Dor ("the Ruin of Dor") was first investigated in the 1920s by John Garstang, on behalf of the British School of Archaeology in Jerusalem.
 J. Leibowitz excavated in the lower town around the tell in the 1950s.
 From 1979 to 1983, Claudine Dauphin excavated a church east of the tell.
 Avner Raban excavated harbour installations and other constructions mainly south and west of the mound in 1979 - 1984.
 Underwater surveys around the site were carried out by Kurt Raveh, Shelley Wachsman and Saen Kingsley.
 Ephraim Stern, of the Institute of Archaeology at the Hebrew University, directed twenty seasons of excavations at the site between 1980 and 2000, in cooperation with the Israel Exploration Society.
 The eleven excavation areas opened have revealed a wealth of information about the Iron Age, Persian, Hellenistic and Early Roman periods.